d1r3w0lf81/WebChecker/README.md

 ## Getting Started

-To get started, simply clone the repository and run the application.
+To get started install the, simply clone the repository and run the application.
 Follow the on-screen instructions to input URLs, enable/disable checks, and review the generated reports.

 ## Requirements